EricNohara/Portfolio-Website-Manager-Supabase/README.md

 # Portfolio Website Manager

-Effortlessly manage portfolio websites with an all-in-one platform.
-Update information in one place, and let our API automatically sync changes to connected websites, eliminating the need for manual updates.
+### Contributors: Eric Nohara-LeClair

+---

-## Features
+## Project Description

+- All in one platform for managing software engineer/general portfolio websites
-- **Centralized Management**: Update portfolio information in a single place.
+- Allows updating user information in a single place without having to interface with portfolio website's source code
+- Provides an easy to navigate user interface for updating, adding, or deleting user information
+- Provides an easy to use API to access all user's information, all in one place
+- Easy integration into user's preexisting portfolios, with the ability to get all user data with one fetch
+- Eliminate any need for manual updates to the source code of portfolio websites
-- **Automatic Syncing**: Changes are seamlessly pushed to connected websites via a robust API.
+- Changes made on this application are seamlessly pushed to connected websites via the API
-- **Powered by Modern Technologies**: Built with **Supabase** and **Next.js** for scalability and performance.
+- Built with **Supabase** and **Next.js** for scalability, performance, security, and ease of development

 ## Tech Stack

-- **Frontend**: [Next.js](https://nextjs.org/) - React framework for building fast, user-friendly web applications.
+- **Frontend**: [Next.js](https://nextjs.org/) - Used for building a fast, responsive, user-friendly interface
-- **Backend**: [Supabase](https://supabase.com/) - Open-source alternative to Firebase for authentication and database management.
+- **Backend**: [Supabase](https://supabase.com/) + [Next.js](https://nextjs.org) - Open-source alternative to Firebase for authentication, hosted database management, and file storage
-- **Hosting**: Optimized for modern deployment platforms like Vercel.
+- **Hosting**: [Vercel](https://vercel.com/) - Optimized to be hosted on vercel for cheap and easy deployment

-## Getting Started

-Follow these steps to set up the project locally:

-### Prerequisites
+## Prerequisites

 Ensure you have the following installed: